Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Groups acting on the circle

-\begin{corollary} Let $G$ be a group satisfying the hypotheses of Theorem \ref{thm:T}. suppose that the orbit $S$ is moreover dense.
+\begin{corollary} Let $G$ be a group satisfying the hypotheses of Theorem \ref{thm:T}.
+Suppose that the orbit $Y$ is moreover dense.
 Then $G$ admits a unique proximal action on the circle, up to conjugacy. \end{corollary}

-\begin{proof} This is a combination of the aforementioned results: an action which is transitive on circularly ordered triples of a dense subset of the circle is easily seen to be proximal. \end{proof}
+\begin{proof} This is a combination of the aforementioned results: an action which is transitive on circularly ordered pairs of a dense subset $Y$ of the circle is easily seen to be proximal.
+Indeed, let $I, J$ be open subset of the circle such that the closure of $J$ is proper and compact.
+Let $K$ a closed arc with endpoints in $Y$ that contains $J$, and let $L$ be a closed arc with endpoints in $Y$ that is contained in $I$.
+Using the hypothesis on double transitivity, we obtain an element $f \in G$ such that $J \cdot f \subset K \cdot f = L \subset I$. \end{proof}

 With an application of Gromov's Mapping Theorem (Theorem \ref{thm:mapping}), the computation of the second bounded cohomology of lifts of groups acting on the circle is immediate:

 \begin{corollary} Let $G$ be as in Proposition \ref{prop:circle}, and let $\overline{G}$ be a lift of $G$ to the real line.
 Then $\HH^2_b(\overline{G})$ is one-dimensional, spanned by the rotation quasimorphism. \end{corollary}